Three Dollar Bill, Y'all

-Three Dollar Bill, Y'all (stylized as Three Dollar Bill, Yall$) is the debut studio album by American nu metal band Limp Bizkit, released on July 1, 1997, through Flip and Interscope Records.
-It established the band's trademark sound with the singles "Counterfeit", which was influenced by hip hop and heavy metal, and "Faith", a cover of the 1987 song of the same name by George Michael.
-Limp Bizkit's rearrangement of the song incorporated scratching by DJ Lethal and heavier guitar playing by Wes Borland.
+Three Dollar Bill, Y'all (stylized as Three Dollar Bill, Yall$) is the debut studio album by American nu metal band Limp Bizkit.
+It was released on July 1, 1997, through Flip and Interscope Records.
+The album established the band's trademark sound with the singles "Counterfeit", which was influenced by hip hop and heavy metal, and "Faith", a cover of the 1987 song of the same name by George Michael.

 Three Dollar Bill, Y'all was produced by Ross Robinson, who was introduced to the band through Korn bassist Reginald "Fieldy" Arvizu, who persuaded Robinson to listen to Limp Bizkit's demo.
 Robinson was impressed by the band's motivation and sound, and agreed to work with them.
 The album showcased an intentionally abrasive, angry sound which the band felt would attract a fanbase.

 Background

 Wes Borland left Limp Bizkit preceding a successful performance opening for Korn at the Dragonfly in Hollywood due to a disagreement with Fred Durst.
 Soon after, Limp Bizkit signed with Mojo, a subsidiary of MCA Records.
-While heading to California to record their first album, the band’s van was involved in a major crash whilst they were driving through Texas.
+While heading to California to record their first album, the band's van was involved in a major crash whilst they were driving through Texas.
 The near-death experience encouraged Durst to phone Borland to put their differences aside.
 After a dispute with Mojo, Limp Bizkit signed with Flip, a subsidiary of Interscope Records.

-Reginald Arvizu of the band Korn persuaded Ross Robinson to listen to the band's demo, which consisted of the songs "Pollution", "Counterfeit" and "Stalemate".
+Reginald "Fieldy" Arvizu of fellow nu metal band Korn persuaded Ross Robinson to listen to the band's demo, which consisted of the songs "Pollution", "Counterfeit" and "Stalemate".
 Robinson finally listened to the tape after it was praised by Robinson's girlfriend.
 Robinson was impressed by the band's motivation and sound, and produced their debut, which was recorded at Indigo Ranch.
 During the recording of Three Dollar Bill, Y'all, the band recorded an early version of their song "I'm Broke", but it was decided that the song didn't fit on the album.
 It was subsequently reworked and recorded for their second studio album, Significant Other, released in 1999.

 Continuing the band's policy of using titles that would hopefully repulse potential listeners, the band named the album by using part of the phrase "queer as a three dollar bill" and adding the word "Y'alls" (in possessive form) at the end to embody Florida slang into the title, consequently giving the album the name Three Dollar Bill, Y'all$.